On possibilities of 3-adic Galois images associated to isogeny-torsion graphs: Classification of 3-adic Galois images of isogeny-torsion graphs

 \begin{proof} It suffices to show that $\rho_{E,3^{\infty}}(\G_{\Q})$ cannot be conjugate to 3.3.0.1 or 9.27.0.1 because any subgroup from Theorem \ref{thm:no3isogeny} is contained in either 3.3.0.1 or 9.27.0.1.
-From Lemma \ref{lemma:3.3.0.1xX0(25)} and Lemma \ref{lemma:9.27.0.1} we know both of these groups cannot admit a cyclic isogeny of degree $25.$ Hence, proved. \end{proof}
+From Lemma \ref{lemma:3.3.0.1xX0(25)} and Lemma \ref{lemma:9.27.0.1} we know both of these groups cannot admit a cyclic isogeny of degree 25.
+Hence, proved. \end{proof}

 \begin{proposition} Let $E/\Q$ be without CM.
-If the isogeny torsion graph associated to $E$ is of type $L_3(9)$, then one of the following holds. \begin{itemize} \item If all vertices have trivial torsion, then $(\rho_{E_i,3^{\infty}}(\G_{\Q}))_{i=1}^{i=3}$ is given by one of the three tuples (9.12.0.1,3.12.0.1,9.12.0.1), (9.36.0.5,9.36.0.1,9.36.0.4), (9.36.0.6,9.36.0.3,9.36.0.6),\\ (27.36.0.1,9.36.0.2,27.36.0.1).
+If the isogeny-torsion graph associated to $E$ is of type $L_3(9)$, then one of the following holds. \begin{enumerate} \item If all vertices have trivial torsion, then $(\rho_{E_i,3^{\infty}}(\G_{\Q}))_{i=1}^{i=3}$ is given by one of the three tuples (9.12.0.1,3.12.0.1,9.12.0.1), (9.36.0.5,9.36.0.1,9.36.0.4), (9.36.0.6,9.36.0.3,9.36.0.6),\\ (27.36.0.1,9.36.0.2,27.36.0.1).

-\item If two vertices have cyclic torsion of order $3$, then of $(\rho_{E_i,3^{\infty}}(\G_{\Q}))_{i=1}^{i=3}$ is given by one of the three tuples (9.24.0.3,3.24.0.1,9.24.0.1) , (9.72.0.11,9.72.0.2,9.36.0.6), (9.72.0.13,9.72.0.4,9.36.0.7), (27.72.0.2,9.72.0.3,27.72.0.1).
+\item If two vertices have cyclic torsion of order 3, then of $(\rho_{E_i,3^{\infty}}(\G_{\Q}))_{i=1}^{i=3}$ is given by one of the three tuples (9.24.0.3,3.24.0.1,9.24.0.1) , (9.72.0.11,9.72.0.2,9.72.0.6), (9.72.0.13,9.72.0.4,9.72.0.7), (27.72.0.2,9.72.0.3,27.72.0.1).